hobo71/Lucid/README.md

 `bower install a-useful-sass-library`

 ## Documentation
-The source code, contained in the [`src/`](https://github.com/AdamMurray/AUsefulSassLibrary/tree/master/src) directory, is heavily commented
+The source code is commented using `sassdoc` comments.
+You can view the documentation by cloning the repository and opening `sassdoc/index.html` in a browser.

 ## License
 The MIT License (MIT)